14 November 2021

 For the fourth consecutive year, the Paris Peace Forum gathered the most important actors in global governance for a unique hybrid edition from November 11 to 13 to advance concrete solutions to the enormous challenges posed by the Covid-19 pandemic, and to improve global coordination in times of Covid-19.

-The 4th Edition in Photos
+The 4th edition in numbers:

 In 2021, the Paris Peace Forum brought together heads of state, government and international organizations, leaders of NGOs and multinationals, and a number of civil society players for the Opening Ceremony on November 11.